 NetCrunch allows various aspects of email monitoring.

-This sensor allows for monitoring of mailbox authentication, activity, performance, and the size
+This sensor allows for monitoring of mailbox authentication, activity, performance, and size.

-The sensor allows triggering alerts based on email sender, subject or body.
-It can match emails using simple text patterns or by using parsing expressions (i.e. regular expressions, scripts).
+The sensor allows triggering alerts based on email sender, subject, or body.
+It can match emails using simple text patterns or using parsing expressions (i.e., regular expressions, scripts).

 This sensor is intended to check the mail server functionality by sending and receiving test emails.
 It must use a dedicated mailbox, and it removes test emails from the mailbox automatically.

-NetCrunch allows monitoring performance of Apache web servers.
-The Apache sensor allows you to monitor various performance metrics grouped in objects like Country, Summary and Virtual Host.
+NetCrunch allows the monitoring performance of Apache web servers.
+The Apache sensor allows you to monitor various performance metrics grouped in objects like Country, Summary, and Virtual Host.

-As Apache is mostly used on Linux you can also use standard Linux monitor to monitor machine your Apache server is running on.
+As Apache is mostly used on Linux, you can also use a standard Linux monitor to monitor your Apache server's machine.

-NetCrunch includes monitoring pack for performance monitoring of IIS web server.
+NetCrunch includes a monitoring pack for performance monitoring of the IIS web server.

-Additionally, you can use all windows performance monitoring power to control usage of vital systems resources such as memory or CPU.
+Additionally, you can use all windows performance monitoring power to control the vital systems resources such as memory or CPU.

-Monitoring of web server wouldn't be complete without checking the server service from the user perspective.
-NetCrunch includes several sensors for monitoring HTTP and web pages
+The web server's monitoring wouldn't be complete without checking the server service from the user perspective.
+NetCrunch includes several sensors for monitoring HTTP and web pages.

 The sensor renders the page like a web browser, it loads all resources and runs scripts.
 It's intended for monitoring modern pages or applications.
 It supports standard login and custom login forms.